 The hour in a given 24-hour period during which the maximum total traffic occurs.
 This hour varies depending on the organization and the type of traffic.
-For business voice traffic, the busy hour is often in the morning (for example, 10 AM to 11 AM).
+For business voice traffic, the busy hour is traditionally assumed to be during morning hours (for example, 10 AM to 11 AM).